Denver Truck Accident Attorney

 - Third-party negligence, including the negligent, reckless, careless, or wrongful conduct of other drivers on the road

-Who Is Liable for Damages After a Truck Accident?
+Who Is Liable for Damages After a Truck Accident in Colorado?

 Determining who is liable for your damages often requires the expertise of accident reconstructionists, expert witnesses, and other industry professionals.
-At Boesen Law, we work with a team of experts to thoroughly analyze these cases, determine exactly what happened, and identify the liable party.
-Our Denver truck accident attorneys have extensive trial experience and a track record of success in even the toughest, most complex cases.
+At Boesen Law, our injury attorneys work with a team of experts to thoroughly analyze these accident cases, determine exactly what happened, and identify the liable party.
+Our Denver truck accident lawyers have extensive trial experience and a track record of success in even the toughest, most complex accident cases.

 Why Hire a Truck Accident Attorney?

 Truck accident cases are not the same as standard car accident claims.
-It is important that you work with an attorney who has specific experience handling these types of cases.
+It is important that you work with a Denver personal injury attorney who has specific experience handling these types of accident cases.
 You want someone who knows the ins and outs of federal and state trucking regulations, as well as what it takes to go up against major trucking companies and their insurance providers.

-Our attorneys at Boesen Law have the experience you need and the reputation you can trust.
+Our personal injury lawyers at Boesen Law have the experience you need and the personal injury reputation you can trust.
 We are known for providing compassionate, client-focused legal counsel, coupled with aggressive litigation and trial advocacy.
-We proudly provide personal attention and highly focused representation to each and every client and are happy to answer your questions, address your concerns, and provide the information you need to move forward.
+Our attorneys proudly provide personal attention and highly focused representation to each and every client and are happy to answer your questions, address your concerns, and provide the information you need to move forward.

 As your legal team, we will be there for you every step of the way.
 We are prepared to step in and handle all communication with the trucking company, insurance provider, and other involved parties.
-Right now, you should spend your time focusing on your physical recovery; let our Denver truck accident attorneys fight for the justice and fair financial compensation you are owed.
+Right now, you should spend your time focusing on your physical recovery; let our truck accident lawyers in Denver fight for the justice and fair financial compensation you are owed.